 This approach will help you embed content review naturally as part of your normal business processes by handling linguistic production and asset storage, technical parsing, and workflow and business management.

 By reviewing your translated content within our system you will naturally enrich the data held within it, which will in turn help you make subsequent reviews more natural.
-Overall, integrating an In-Country Review into the translation environment should make your review process repeatable and scalable.
+Overall, integrating a Client Review into the translation environment should make your review process repeatable and scalable.

 Crucially, internal review cycles are a creative process.
 Generally, you’ll be working with “softer” asset data than a Translation Memory or Glossary, and instead your primary instrument will be your Style Guide.